cnmorali/Verkada-Key-Manager/README.md

 AX11 device IDs and the key mapping are stored in Supabase secrets.

-The project requires a live AX11, camera, and Verkada org to generate real events.
+The project requires a live AX11, reader, camera, and Verkada org to generate real events.